AliAbozaid/slick/README.md

 # Article

-For more details check this[article.](https://medium.com/@abozaid/slick-for-clean-architecture-727a0b5fc015)
+For more details check this [article.](https://medium.com/@abozaid/slick-for-clean-architecture-727a0b5fc015)

 # Gradle

 and this in dependencies
 ```
-compile 'com.github.aliabozaid.slick:Slick:0.1’
+compile 'com.github.aliabozaid.slick:Slick:0.2’
 ```

 # Testing